Notification System

 Notify(ctx context.Context, n Notification) error

-}Currently implemented: telegram.Bot, qq.Bot.
+}Currently implemented: telegram.Bot, qq.Bot, weixin.Bot.

 channel.Dispatcher